Buy flooded car in Georgia and obtain a new title

 - Seek a rebuilder license, as well as a dealer license so that you can go to the best dealer auctions.

 - Build a relationship with a mechanic you trust, who can inspect the cars you buy and help you make wise choices.

 - Know each and every car you buy well.
-Know its value.
+You must know its value.
 Know how much it tends to go for.
 Know whether a purchase is a good or bad investment.

-- Keep your eye our for collectors vehicles and other cars that might be a savvy investment in spite of their flooding status.
+- Keep your eye out for collector vehicles and other cars that might be a savvy investment in spite of their flooding status.

 - Never, ever engage in title washing.

-- Only buy cars that can safely and affordable be restored.
+- Only buy cars that you can restore safely and affordably.

 - Always seek a vehicle history report on each car.
 This provides you with vital information about the extent of damage to each vehicle, as well as an idea of how much you can expect to spend restoring the vehicle.